munnam77/Portfolio-Moazzem/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---

-Hi.
-My name is Moazzem.
-I am a budding machine learning & computer vision researcher.
-My main research interests lie at the intersection of Bayesian deep learning, approximate inference, and probabilistic models with intractable likelihoods.

-I am currently working as a Research Assistant at University of Hyogo in Hyogo,Japan working with Prof. Syoji Kobashi and Dr. Saadia Binte Alam.
+<div style="text-align: right"> Hi.
+My name is Moazzem Hossain.
+I am a budding deep learning & computer vision enthusiast.
+My main research interests lie at Computer Vision, Human Activity Recognition and Human pose estimation.
+I am currently working as a Research Assistant at University of Hyogo in Japan with Prof. Syoji Kobashi and Dr. Saadia Binte Alam.

-Prior to that, I studied computer science at International University of Business Agriculture & Technology in Bangladesh, where I had a major emphasis on algorithm design and analysis, theoretical computer science, programming language theory, artificial intelligence, machine learning, and a minor emphasis on mathematics and statistics.
+Prior to that, I studied computer science and engineering at International University of Business Agriculture & Technology in Bangladesh, where I had a major emphasis on algorithm design and analysis, theoretical computer science, programming language theory, artificial intelligence, machine learning. </div>